kaeporagaebora/Dodonpachi-Daioujou-QoL-Codes-and-Documentation/README.md

 ### Fill Hyper Meter on Death
 Hyper meter guaranteed to be filled on death.

+### Exy Type B has Type A Movement Speed
+Faster Type B.

+## Cosmetic

 ### Change Blue Bullets to Green
-Cosmetic.

 Must be activated before selecting ship.

 ### Change Pink Bullets to Red
-Cosmetic.
+Must be activated before selecting ship.

+### Red Hyper Colours
+Shots and laser in hyper mdoe will be red.

+Must be activate before selecting ship.

+### Type B Purple Main Body and Laser Colour
 Must be activated before selecting ship.

 ## Not Recommended Codes